-The general method gives $\Delta S_{sys}$ for various initial states as the von Neumann entropy $\Delta S^{vN}_{S}$, and a temperature $T$.
-Accordingly, for the thermalization process, one could calculate the free energy change $\Delta F_{sys} = \Delta E_{S} - T \Delta S^{vN}_{S}$.
-Our strategy in the present paper is to calculate $ \Delta F_{sys}$, and compare this with a separate calculation of a suitable newly defined $ - T \Delta S_{univ}$.
-To the extent that these two quantities are equal, we will obtain a recovery of standard thermodynamics ideas and results.

-{ Some readers may naturally be uneasy about defining a new entropy $S_{univ}$ without justification in prior established principles.
-It may be good to remember Einstein's injunction, stated in its most widely quoted instance in the popular book with Infeld \cite{EinsteinInfeld}: ``Physical concepts are free creations of the human mind, and are not, however it may seem, uniquely determined by the external world."
-This seems particularly apt when considering entropy, which to an unusual degree may appear to have the character of a contrivance that is nonetheless accepted because of its usefulness in describing observed behavior of the natural world.
-This applies to the classical entropy of thermodynamics, the statistical entropy of Boltzmann, and the von Neumann quantum entropy as well as the universe quantum entropy $S_{univ}$ defined and investigated here.
-The ``validity" of the latter concept, like its predecessors, will depend on its usefulness in accounting for natural phenomena. }
+This is fully in accord with recent analytical work \cite{tasaki1998, Reimann2008, Popescu2009, Goldstein2010, Goldstein2015, vNcommentary, vNtrans,Reimann2016} on the evolution of an SE universe toward ``typical" states that mirror the microcanonical and canonical ensemble description of a system embedded in an environment.
+Our focus here is on the question of the entropy of the total SE universe in this time evolution.
+As will be developed in detail, we define a quantum entropy for a pure SE state as the standard Shannon entropy defined with respect to the zero-order energy basis $\{| \alpha \rangle \} = \{ | s \rangle |\epsilon \rangle \}$ of the SE complex: